Swim lessons will begin May 4th-14th! check out the schedule here.

 *Times are booked per session on a first-call-and-paid basis.Please plan early -if not enough sign up - classes may be combined or delayed.

-I ONLY make up classes canceled due to inclement weather.
+I ONLY make up classes cancelled due to inclement weather.
 If the weather is unfavorable for swimming, I will call and cancel the classes or do a land safety class.

 Why should my child take swimming lessons?